Mirpur Khas: Universities and Campuses

 The city has many government colleges, mostly affiliated with the University of Sindh.
 Mirpur Khas also has a registered PMDC private medical college, Muhammad Medical College and Bhitai Dental and Medical College.
 Mirpur Khas has a full fledge University with five-degree programs: BS-Information Technology, BS-Computer Science, BS-Commerce, BBA, and BS-Geology.
 The city has numerous schools, both private and public.
 The number of private schools has increased since last decade.
-Notable schools are The Vision School Mirpurkhas, Fauji Faundation Model School, The City School, SZABIST School & College, Little Folks High School, Govt: S.A.L College, AJ Science College and most famous Bahria Foundation College which is a project of Pakistan Navy.
+Notable schools are The Vision School Mirpurkhas, Fauji Faundation Model School, The City School, The Lings School System, SZABIST School & College, Little Folks High School, Govt: S.A.L College, Govt: Higher Secondary School Bhansinghabad, AJ Science College and Bahria Foundation College which is a project of Pakistan Navy.

 The city is also growing with many tuition centre facilities, especially for IX, X, XI and XII classes and also preparing students for entry tests, mainly the MCAT (Medical College Admission Test) and ECAT (Engineering College Admission Test).

 Mirpurkhas city has now its own board for examinations called BISE (Board of Intermediate and Secondary Examinations).
 Previously Mirpurkhas did not have its own affiliated board for examinations of SSC and HSSC education which is undertaken by government affiliations and registration and number of examination boards development in Pakistan are based according to districts, in which every city/village fall under district are guided for examinations in which the city/village is linked.
 Mirpurkhas previously fell under District Hyderabad, Sindh.